A True (Blue) Collaboration: History of the Jordan III

 The Jordan III resonates with fans of the brand and sneaker aficionados today for the same reasons it did in 1988—its flawless design, a hint of exotic flair, and the timeless memories from a product connected to the greatest basketball player of all time.
 It is obviously an important sneaker, not just in the Jordan lineage, but as a product connecting sports, fashion and pop culture for 30 years.
 That's not just talk either.
 The III has been a canvas for Justin Timberlake as a tie-in with his performance on one of the world's biggest stages—the Super Bowl.
 To honor the history of Hatfield's design, the special-edition III is inspired by the Nike designer's original sketches.

 As the shoe celebrates three decades at the top of the sneaker game, Nike has put the shoe at the center of its 2018 release calendar.
 Aside from the aforementioned JTH release, The Jordan III received releases that link the shoe to the Seoul Olympics (and Jordan fans) in South Korea, as well as another Tinker-centric homage; the former hit stores March 10, and the latter drops in on March 24.
-Fans of the silhouette should also expect iterations in Flyknit and all-white (recalling the
+Fans of the silhouette should also expect iterations in Flyknit and all-white (recalling the "Pure Money" release from 2007).

 “Phil Knight thinks I helped save Nike that day,” Hatfield says in regard to that tense meeting with Jordan all those years ago.
 Even if Hatfield thinks those sentiments are hyperbolic, the Jordan III’s importance cannot be overstated.
 With pressure mounting and Nike about to bust, Tinker truly designed a diamond.